tchebb/bose-dfu/README.md

 ```

 To update a device, you'll need to run at least `bose-dfu enter-dfu`, `bose-dfu
-download`, and `bose-dfu leave-dfu` in that order.
+download`, and `bose-dfu leave-dfu`, in that order.
 The other subcommands help
-you inspect the current state of devices and update files.
+you inspect the current state of devices and firmware files.
 Notable is `info`,
 which tells you the current firmware version a device is running.

-Subcommands which perform an operation on a device all support arguments for
+Subcommands that perform an operation on a device support arguments for
-selecting which device to talk to when multiple are connected.
-You can use
+selecting which device to talk to.
+You can use `-p` to select by USB product
-`-p` to select by USB product ID, `-s` to select by USB serial number, or both
+ID, `-s` to select by USB serial number, or both together.
+Additionally, the
-together.
-Additionally, these subcommands take the `-f`/`--force` flag, which
+same subcommands support the `-f`/`--force` flag, which has no effect for
-has no effect for tested devices but is required to perform operations on
+tested devices but is required to perform operations on untested ones.
-untested ones.

 FAQ
 ---
 ### Can updating my device's firmware brick it?
-Quite possibly.
-There have been reports online of even the official Bose
+Quite possibly; there have been reports online of even the official Bose
 updater bricking headphones.
-That being said, my SoundLink Color II appears to
+That being said, my SoundLink Color II falls back
-fall back to DFU mode when its firmware is corrupt, allowing recovery even if
+to DFU mode when its firmware is corrupt, allowing for easy recovery.
+I have
+not yet managed to brick it while developing this tool, and my attempts have
-something goes wrong.
-I have intentionally disconnected its USB cable in the
+included intentionally disconnecting its USB cable in the middle of a firmware
-middle of a firmware download, and I was able to perform a second, successful
-download just fine after reconnecting it.
+download.

 ### Can bose-dfu read firmware as well as writing it?
 Not out of the box.
-Although DFU includes an upload request, which is supposed
+Although USB DFU supports an upload operation, which is
-to read back the exact firmware that was last downloaded, Bose's implementation
+supposed to read back the exact firmware that was last downloaded, Bose's
-of this request on my device returns an image that is not identical and that
+implementation of it returns an image that's not identical and which can't be
-cannot successfully be written back to the device.
-As such, I've intentionally
+successfully re-downloaded.
+As such, I've intentionally omitted an `upload`
-omitted an `upload` subcommand to prevent confusion.
-I have left a function
+subcommand to prevent confusion.
+There is an `upload()` function in
-that can perform uploads in `src/protocol.rs`, though: if you want to try it
+`src/protocol.rs`, though: if you want to use it, adding a corresponding
-out, adding the corresponding subcommand is left to you as an exercise.
+subcommand is up to you.

 For developers
 ==============